CyrusCorrell/astr19final/README.md

 # astr19final
 Code repository for ASTR 19 final

-Download data and run dataset.py to load data
+Download GroupProjectlatest.ipynb for most up to date line of best fit